rndexe/nowtransmitting/src/programmes/workshops/visualizing-mutations-on-the-agents-of-contagion.md

 ---
-title: Visualising Mutations on the Agents of Contagion
+title: Visualising mutations in the spike protein of the contagious agent SARS-CoV-2
 date: 2021-05-12T14:44:18.159Z
 description: “Mutations” has become a buzzword in the pandemic.
 Mutations are one of the factors behind the changing nature of contagions.
 Often they are